Faculty and Staff Job Openings

 Position Summary

-The Visiting Senior Research Specialist for the Coordinator of Community Relationships and Linkages is responsible for working with a specific region of the state to ensure effective collaborations and partnerships are in place for the successful implementation of all aspects of the community crisis response system, including the providers of mental and behavioral health services, 988 Suicide & Crisis Lifeline Centers (LCC), Mobile Crisis Response Teams, emergency responders, and associated organizations and networks.
+The Visiting Senior Research Specialist for the Coordinator of Community Relationships and Linkages is responsible for working with specific regions of the state to ensure effective collaborations and partnerships are in place for the successful implementation of all aspects of the community crisis response system, including the providers of mental and behavioral health services, 988 Suicide & Crisis Lifeline Centers (LCC), Mobile Crisis Response Teams, emergency responders, and associated organizations and networks.
 The coordinator will also be responsible for managing regional meetings and activities related to the implementation of the Community Emergency Services and Support Act (CESSA).
 This is a key position for developing Illinois’ capacity to respond to mental and behavioral health crises and create alternative options to a system where law enforcement or EMS are the only first responders.
-He/she is part of a team under the leadership of the Director for Statewide Linkages and a part of the Crisis Hub team at the Jane Addams College.
+He/she is part of a team under the leadership of the Director for Statewide Linkages and a part of the Crisis Hub team at the Jane Addams Colleges.

 Duties & Responsibilities